DaniilsSmirnovs/Excel_Project-World_Mental_State_Report_23_24/README.md

 - 📊 **Range-Based Logic:** Applies multiple AND() conditions to check which score range MHQ Score falls into.
 - 🏷️ **Category Assignment:** Assigns a mental health state ("Distressed", "Struggling", etc.) based on the score.
 - 🎯 **Formula Purpose:** Automatically labels each MHQ score with a corresponding wellbeing category for clearer interpretation in the dashboard.

+### ❎ Data Validation

+🔍 **Filtered List**

+- 🔒 **Enhanced Data Validation:** Implementing the filtered list as a data validation rule for the Mental Health Parameter, Country, Age Group and Biological Sex in the Data tab ensures
+  - 🎯 User input is restricted to predefined, validated schedule types
+  - 🚫 Incorrect or inconsistent entries are prevented
+  - 👥 Overall usability of the dashboard is enhanced